m-tsuru/mantela-server/README.md

 Mantela Adder shows an example implementation that merges two mantelas and serves them.

 > [!IMPORTANT]
-> Mantela Adder functionality will be replaced in the future by [tripd](https://github.com/tkytel/tripd).
+> Mantela Adder is a sample implementation.
-> At that time, this repository may be Public Archived.
+> It is not a production-ready software, and it is not recommended to use it in production environments.
 > Please note the latest information.